 What to do first

-Personal data, various settings, and activity data are consolidated on Suunto's community site Suunto movescount.com (web service) and can be configured to manage settings.
-Also, the app that links Suunto movescount.com to Sunnto9 is SuuntoLink.
+Personal data, various settings, and activity data are collected and managed on Suunto's community site, Suunto movescount.com (web service).
+In addition, the app that links Suunto movescount.com and Suunto9 is SuuntoLink.

-Both the Mac and Windows versions are available, so install them on your PC.
-Connect the Suunto 9 to your PC using the included USB cable.
-If SuuntoLink is running, the software will be updated and activity data etc. will be synchronized.
+Both Mac and Windows versions are available, so install it on your PC.
+Connect your Suunto 9 to your PC with the included USB cable.
+When SuuntoLink is running, it will update the software and sync your activity data

-Download and install Suunto App from the iTunes App Store or Google Play on your smartphone.
+Download and install the Suunto app on your phone from the iTunes App Store or Google Play

-Then launch Suunto App, tap the icon in the top left of the app screen and pair it.
-Enter the code displayed on the watch screen into the app and confirm that the pairing has been completed.
+Then launch the Suunto app, tap the icon in the upper left corner of the app screen, and pair it.
+Enter the code displayed on the watch screen into the app and confirm pairing is complete

-Movescount, which had previously been deployed as a Suunto mobile app, expected to be integrated into the Suunto App , so please be careful if you are currently using it.
+Please note that Movescount, which has been available as Suunto's mobile app until now, scheduled to be integrated into the Suunto App , so if you are currently using it, please be aware of this.

 Basic usage

-What information do you want to know from Suunto 9 while running on the trail...
-It could be distance, pace, heart rate, altitude, activity time, sunrise setting, and simply the time of the current situation.
-With Suunto 9, you can choose basic display items from preset presets for each activity.
-In the case of trail runs, those are "basic", "power", and "mountain".
-The basic mode is for trail running.
-This mode displays key measurements such as lap time, distance, heart rate, and duration.
-In addition, power and mountains are pre-set with items for even more hard athletes.
+What information do you want to know from your Suunto 9 while trail running?
+Distance, pace, heart rate, altitude, active time, sunrise/sunset, or simply the current time.
+With the Suunto 9, you can choose from pre-set basic display items for each activity.
+For trail running, these are "Basic," "Power," and "Mountain."
+Basic is the basic mode for trail running.
+This mode displays key measurements such as lap times, distance, heart rate, and duration.
+Other items such as Power and Mountain are pre-set for more hardy athletes

-Until you get used to it, basic is sufficient, and display settings can be customized to some extent within each mode.
-Most people try using it on a daily basis in Basic Mode and once you get used to it, you can customize the information you want to know.
-Before you enter the activity, select the mode properly.
+Basic mode is sufficient until you get used to it, and the display settings can be customized to some extent within each mode.
+Most people will be OK if you start using the basic mode on a daily basis, and then customize the information you want to see once you get used to it.
+Make sure to select the mode properly before starting an activity

-Incidentally, the following display items set in Basic Mode: With a total of five screens, you can see how abundant data can be viewed from this alone.
+By the way, the display items set in basic mode are as follows.
+With a total of five screens, you can see how much data you can view with just these

 5 Field Screen